oveddan/blog/content/posts/electronic-rituals/the-soul-reader/index.md

 **Aa collaboratory notebook with the gaze detection mechanism can be seen [here](https://colab.research.google.com/drive/11s5IQkI8H-kIn00Kg6Sqp-dD3RwsICdE).**

 The problem with the existing setup was:
-* required gaming desktop
-* required linux to be installed with cuda
-* if running over a long period, consumes a lot of power.
-* eyes were not detectable with glasses

 Wanted something real time, more portable, and long lasting.
 Secondary goal accessible to other environments.